Thermodynamics of quantum trajectories on a quantum computer

-The rectangular submatrix containing $\tilde{K}_0$ and $\tilde{K}_1$ is an isometry, since $\tilde{K}_{0}^\dagger \tilde{K}_{0}+\tilde{K}_{1}^\dagger \tilde{K}_{1}=\mathds{1}$.
+The rectangular submatrix containing $\tilde{K}_0^n$ and $\tilde{K}_1^n$ is an isometry, since $\tilde{K}_{0}^{n\, \dagger} \tilde{K}_{0}^n+\tilde{K}_{1}^{n\, \dagger} \tilde{K}_{1}^n=\mathds{1}$.
 The other columns do not participate to the collision-model dynamics and we can thus fill them with additional orthogonal column vectors.
 In this way, the isometry is promoted to a unitary operator encoding the system-ancilla collision.
-This procedure allows us to construct the quantum circuit shown in Fig.\,\ref{fig:fig3}(a), which must be transpiled using the gates available for the chosen quantum processor, a task which is left unsupervised to the Qiskit library \cite{Qiskit2019}.
+This procedure allows us to construct the quantum circuit shown in Fig.~\ref{fig:fig3}(a), which must be transpiled using the gates available for the chosen quantum processor, a task which is left unsupervised to the Qiskit library \cite{Qiskit2019}.

-In Fig.\,\ref{fig:fig3}(b,c), we show results from quantum simulations of our trajectories on the $7$-qubit quantum processor \texttt{ibm\_oslo}.
+In Fig.~\ref{fig:fig3}(b,c), we show results from quantum simulations of our trajectories on the $7$-qubit quantum processor \texttt{ibmq\_jakarta}.
 The obtained probabilities for the original and the modified trajectory ensemble (circles) show good agreement with the exact probabilities (shaded), both as a function of the scalar product $\mathbf{p}\cdot \mathbf{k}$ and at the level of individual trajectories $\mathbf{k}$.
-In contrast to the classical simulation results, displayed in Fig.\,\ref{fig:fig2}, some deviations can be observed, that exceed the statistical error bounds (which are smaller than the marker size).
+In contrast to the classical simulation results, displayed in Fig.~\ref{fig:fig2}, some deviations can be observed, that exceed the statistical error bounds (which are smaller than the marker size).
 This points towards the presence of a systematic error in the quantum processor due to a noisy implementation of the unitary gates \cite{Leymann2020,Preskill2018,Lau2022,DiBartolomeo2023,Liu2020,Dahlhauser2021}.

-\textit{Interacting ``energy"-function.---} We now turn to the more interesting case of interacting ``energy"-functions, which permit the control of time correlations within quantum trajectories.
-For concreteness, we consider here the following nearest neighbor function
+\textit{Interacting ``energy"-function.---} We now turn to the more interesting case of interacting ``energy"-functions, which permit the bias of time correlations among ancillary measurements within quantum trajectories.
+For concreteness, we consider here the following nearest-neighbor function

 with $\sigma_n = 1-2k_n$.
 In our thermodynamic analogy, this function corresponds to a classical Ising energy and large values of $\mathcal{O}_\text{NN}(\mathbf{k})$ are associated with microstates in which neighboring spins are aligned, i.e., measurements on consecutive ancillas yield the same outcome.
 Compared to non-interacting ``energy"-functions, this case is more challenging to treat since the biasing at a given discrete-time step $n$ depends on the outcome of the measurement of the previous ancilla's state.
 The ensuing tilted map needs to involve all collisions and can no longer be split into independent maps.
 It reads (see Ref.~\cite{SM} for details)